UniVE-SSV/SoftwareArchitecture/_docs/gradle/introduction.md

 For this course, we will use Gradle with IntelliJ IDEA.

 **NOTE**: Two versions of IntelliJ IDEA exist: Community Edition, which is free, and Ultimate, which is not.
 The Ultimate version has the support for Spring (that we will see in the next lessons).
-However, you can obtain a free Student License to use IntelliJ Ultimate (see <a target="_blank" rel="noopener noreferrer" href="https://www.jetbrains.com/community/education/#students"> here </a>).
+However, you can obtain a free Student License to use IntelliJ Ultimate (see <a target="_blank" rel="noopener noreferrer" href="https://www.jetbrains.com/community/education/#students">here</a>).

 ## Gradle in Action
 To see Gradle in action create a new Project with IntelliJ IDEA and choose Gradle as Build System.
 Set the other parameters as follows: